-- Tell us.
-If the area is open to the public and isn’t already posted with a Health Department sign, call us at (253) 798-6470.
+- Let us know.
+If you see algae at a lake that is not already posted with Health Department signs, call us at (253) 798-6470.

 You can also help us track algae blooms.
 Get involved with our Algae Watch Volunteer Group.
 Email firstname.lastname@example.org to sign up.

 Animal waste, human waste and fertilizers contain nutrients that algae need to grow.

 - Maintain your septic system.

 - Pick up after your pets, don’t feed waterfowl and keep livestock away from the water.